DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ## Example Description

 RW1 is modeled from the database to produce a tcl file that represents the geometry, material, and simulation history of the wall.
-The wall is 144 inches high, 47.25 inches long, and 4 inches thick.
-It consists of 1241 amount of nodes, 1152 amount of shell elements, and 863 amount of steel truss elements.
+The wall is 150 inches high, 46.37 inches long, and 4 inches thick.
+It consists of 1292 amount of nodes, 1200 amount of shell elements, and 900 amount of steel truss elements.
 MITC4 shell elements are used to smear the concrete and transverse steel into the thickness while the vertical reinforce bars are modeled as truss elements.
 RW1 had a compression buckling failure mode in the lab.
-More information on RW1 and its experimental results can be found here: (RW1 LINK)
+More information on RW1 and its experimental results can be found here: [Wallace et al. (2004)](https://ascelibrary.org/doi/10.1061/%28ASCE%290733-9445%282004%29130%3A4%28618%29#:~:text=Application%20of%20displacement%2Dbased%20design,for%20a%20given%20top%20displacement.)